bderek81/fenics_projekt/README.md

 # fenics_projekt
-Simulates a heated rod cooling down given the initial (heat distribution, material) and boundary conditions using the finite element method.
+Simulates a rod's heat distribution changing over time given the initial heat distribution, material and boundary conditions using the finite element method.